redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/01/README.md

 ### Sharing JavaScript Memory with Web Assembly

-Now that we have allocated enough memory and know where within that memory our two blocks of data can be found, we can now share this memory with our WebAssembly module (that we have not written yet...)
+The next step is to share this block of memory with our WebAssembly module (that we have not written yet...)

 If the host environment needs to share any of its resources with a WebAssembly module, those resources must be made available at the time the WebAssembly module is instantiated.

-Sharing host resources with WebAssembly is done simply by creating a JavaScript object structured as a two layer namespace, whose property names are entirely arbitrary.
+Sharing host resources with WebAssembly is done simply by creating a JavaScript object structured as a two layer namespace and whose property names are entirely arbitrary.
 For instance, below we create an object called `host_fns` for sharing the memory and offset values we have created:

 ```javascript
 const host_fns = {